 The youth must:

-- The youth continues to be exempt from paying tuition and fees until 10 years after first enrolling as a candidate for an associate, bachelors, or a vocational certificate at a Maryland public institution of higher education.
+a. ten years after first enrolling as a candidate for an associate's, bachelors, or a vocational certificate at a Maryland public institution of higher education; or

-- Be enrolled full time or part time for an associate, bachelors, or a vocational certificate at a Maryland public institution of higher education. *Non-credit courses taken to earn a vocational certificate also qualify for tuition waiver.
+- be enrolled full time or part time while earning an associate, bachelors, or a vocational certificate at a Maryland public institution of higher education. *Non-credit courses taken to earn a vocational certificate also qualify for tuition waiver.

-- Students are eligible to receive the Unaccompanied Homeless Youth Tuition Waiver for the following semesters:
+Students are eligible to receive the Homeless Youth Tuition Waiver for the following semesters:

 You are exempt from paying tuition and mandatory fees at a public college in Maryland.
 The tuition waiver only applies to tuition and fees.
 This also includes all fees for credit bearing and noncredit courses required as a condition of enrollment.

 If an homeless youth receives a scholarship or grant, the scholarship or grant may not be applied to the tuition for the homeless youth.